vmwarelab/cci/Opencart/README.md

 kubectl vsphere login --server=https://$SC_IP --tanzu-kubernetes-cluster-name Your_TKG_Cluster_Name --tanzu-kubernetes-cluster-namespace $NAMESPACE --vsphere-username Your_vSphere_Username --insecure-skip-tls-verify
 ```

-## 9. Switch Context to your TKG Cluster
+## 9. Switch Context to your TKG Cluster as your default context.
 ```
 kubectl config use-context ccs:moad:open-cart
 ```
-Note: You will be automatically switched to your TKG Cluster Context upon login.
+Note: You will be automatically switched to your TKG Cluster Context upon login but you can always return back to your TKG Context

 ## 10. Create an allow all Pod Security Policy
 This shouldn't be done in production, but for a quick start, this will bind all authenticated users to run any type of container